The Music of the 1980s

 • Roger Taylor

-Queen is British rock band who reached the peak of their career in the 1970s and the 1980s.
+“Queen” is a British rock band that reached the peak of its career in the 1970s and the 1980s.
 The group, who was then fronted by the charismatic late singer Freddy Mercury in their heyday, is well known for its sports anthems and classic rock songs, especially the hits “We Are the Champions” and the epic opera-rock “Bohemian Rhapsody” whose promotional video became one of the earliest successful music videos.
 “Bohemian Rhapsody” was also later re-released as part of Wayne’s World movie soundtrack which became very successful as well.
-Queen is is widely considered the pioneers of heavy metal, glam rock and stadium rock.In the 1980s Queen continued their majestic presence especially in the United Kingdom and parts of Europe as well.
-They were also one of the biggest stadium rock bands by that particular decade, strengthened by their number one US hit “Another One Bites the Dust” and their appearance in 1985’s Live Aid concert.

 Queen - 1980s Super Band

-Biggest hits:
+Biggest Hits:

 • Bohemian Rhapsody